Roland (The X-Files): Broadcast and reception

 In a retrospective of the first season in Entertainment Weekly, "Roland" was rated a B+, with guest star Željko Ivanek's portrayal of the eponymous Roland being called "astonishing (and convincing)", and the episode's "excellent death scenes" noted as highlights.
 Zack Handlen, writing for The A.V.
 Club, had mixed feelings about the episode, feeling that its plot was too similar to the previous episode "Born Again", though rating Ivanek's acting as "authentic" and "uncontrived"; ultimately calling the episode "well-built enough to be enjoyable despite its familiarity".
 Matt Haigh, writing for Den of Geek, felt negatively about the episode, again finding it too similar to other episodes of the season, finding it to be "nothing incredibly exciting", noting that it "follows pretty much the same template as many of the other episodes".
 A series retrospective by Vulture's Devon Maloney considered it one of the "most embarrassing" episodes of the series' run, pointing out its treatment of neurodivergent characters as being "cringeworthy", but "right in line with the rest in 1994".
 Maloney drew comparisons between "Roland" and the films Good Will Hunting and What's Eating Gilbert Grape, decrying it for playing up stereotypes of savants at the expense of the title character's personhood.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, were critical of the episode's plot, also finding it derivative of the episode "Born Again"; additionally finding it unrealistic that the character of Grable, as a scientist, would be so driven to prevent his work being furthered posthumously.
-However, they felt positively about Ivanek's "standout" portrayal of Roland, which "tread[s] the thin line between eerie and sympathetic very skillfully".
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, was critical of the episode's plot, as he also found it derivative of the episode "Born Again"; Shearman also wrote that it was unrealistic that a scientist like Grable would be so driven to prevent his work being furthered posthumously.
+However, Shearman did write positively of Ivanek's "standout" portrayal of Roland, which he felt "skillfully" treads the "thin line between eerie and sympathetic".